gridscale/gsclient-js/README.md

 ## All Ressources and Functions
 Here you find a list of all available Functions.
 We will add some more soon to make your life easier!
+**Note:** This is only a dump of available functions.
+Please find a detailed API Documentation here: https://gridscale.io/en/api-documentation/index.html

 ### Server
 client.Server.list( [ requestoptions , callback ] )